 Motorcycles represent less than 4% of the number of registered vehicles in Victoria, and account for around 1% of vehicle kilometres travelled*.
 Around 9% of Victorian licence holders hold a motorcycle licence.

 Of the 41 motorcyclists and pillions killed in 2013:

 - 95% were male

-- 45% were involved in single vehicle crashes, 23% were involved in head on or overtaking crashes and 18% were involved in crashes with another vehicle at an intersection
+- 44% were involved in single vehicle crashes, 22% were involved in head on or overtaking crashes, 15% were involved in same direction crashes and 20% were involved in crashes with another vehicle at an intersection

 Vehicle Kilometres travelled: BITRE State and Capital City vehicle kilometres travelled, 2009-2012Motor Vehicle Census: